 You could also turn off the display, but it’ll still be connected and recognized by Windows 10.
-However, you can use the Settings app to disconnect a monitor without unplugging the cable.
+However, a more straightforward solution includes using the Settings app to disconnect a monitor without unplugging the cable.

 The steps to disconnect an external monitor will depend on the number of displays connected to the computer.

 Disconnect display in a dual-monitor setup

-To disconnect a monitor in a dual-monitor setup using the Settings app, use these steps:
+To disconnect a monitor in a dual-monitor setup from the Settings app on Windows 10, use these steps:

 Use the “Windows key + P” keyboard shortcut.

 Using the “Project” flyout, select the “PC screen only” option.

 Once you complete the steps, the second monitor will disconnect automatically.